PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 - Automatic TX diversity - use multiple cards on the ground to avoid antenna tracker.
 - Full link encryption and authentication (using [libsodium](https://download.libsodium.org/doc/)).
 - Aggregation of MAVLink packets (pack small packets into batches before transmitting)
-- Enhanced [OSD](https://github.com/svpcom/wfb-ng-osd) for Raspberry PI or generic linux desktop with gstreamer
+- Enhanced [OSD](https://github.com/svpcom/wfb-ng-osd) for Raspberry PI or generic linux desktop with gstreamer.

 Additional information is provided in the [FAQ](#faq) below.